bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 {: #fig-yang2owl-experiment title="Flowchart for the YANG2OWL experiment.
 A left vertical bar on a step indicates that it is scripted; otherwise, steps require user or operator action."}

 TODO : provide details.

+##### Discussion {#sec-exp-yang2owl-discussion}

+The YANG2OWL approach is complementary to the YANG2RDF approach {{YANG2RDF-IETF-121}}, which consists in translating YANG models into RDF.
+More specifically, YANG2RDF defines an ontology of the YANG language, where RDF graph instances model a YANG module.
+This approach is useful for querying YANG models.
+In contrast, the YANG2OWL approach defines an ontology of a YANG model, where RDF graph instances model an operational network.

 # Security Considerations